-Where large parking areas abut the campus perimeter, ornamental flowering trees of a single flower color and species should be added to compliment the larger shade trees.
+Where large parking areas are adjacent to the campus perimeter, ornamental flowering trees of a single flower color and species should be added to compliment the larger shade trees.

 This plan recommends the use of the white flowering Natchez Crape Myrtle for these areas.